sree-github590/Fraud-Detection-in-Financial-Transaction-using-Cloud-Computing/README.md

 # Fraud-Detection-in-Financial-Transaction-using-Cloud-Computing

 This project implements a **fraud detection system** for financial transactions, combining **machine learning (ML)** with **AWS EC2 cloud infrastructure** for real-time predictions.
-The system is built upon a modified version of a pre-trained ML model from [RaimbekovA's repository](https://github.com/RaimbekovA/bank-card-fraud-detection-using-machine-learning.git), with customizations made to fit our use case.
+The system is built upon a modified version of dataset from Kaggle, with customizations made to fit our use case.
 The training dataset is sourced from Kaggle.

 ---